dougeby/IntuneDocs/intune/app-management.md

 ## Get started

-You can find most app-related information in the **Mobile Apps** workload, which you can access by doing the following:
+You can find most app-related information in the **Client Apps** workload, which you can access by doing the following:

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services** > **Intune**.